guillaume-elambert/Scholar-Scraper-WordPress-Plugin/user-guide/getting-started.md

 It may happen that the plugin does not retrieve information from Google Scholar (see the [`Known issues`][known-issues] section). \
 If such a situation occurs, you can force the plugin to retrieve information from Google Scholar with the following steps :
 1. Install and activate the plugin [`WP Crontrol`][wp-crontrol].
-2. Go to the `Tools` page in your Wordpress admin panel and click on the `Cron Events` menu item.
+2. Go to the `Tools` page in your WordPress admin panel and click on the `Cron Events` menu item.
 3. Locate the event named `scholar_scraper_cron_hook` (left column) and over it with your mouse.
 4. Links should appear below the event name, click on the `Run now` link.